JunyiZhaoAstro/JunyiZhaoAstro.github.io/_pages/about.md

   - /about.html
 ---

-# Welcome!
+# Hey there—welcome to my little space.

-I hope you are doing well !
+I hope you are doing well.
 I'm Junyi Zhao, an undergraduate student studying Astronomy and Earth sciecne at the University of Michigan - Ann Arbor.

 ## Research Interests
-- Observational Near-Field Cosmology
+- Debris Disks
-- Ultra-faint Dwarf Galaxies
+- High‑Contrast Imaging
-- Hot Jupiter Atmospheric Characterization
+- Exoplanet Detection and Characterization
-- Statistical and Computational Applications on Astrophysics
+- Icy Moons

 [Click here](https://yanbopanpi.github.io/yanbo_pan.github.io//publications/) to learn more about my research.